luyzafer/nodeJS/Activity_1/Readme.md

 #node FindCourse.js --courseID=2

 #Enroll in a course and save the information in a file
-#node EnrollCourse.js enroll --courseID=2 --studentName=Jonathan --studentId=1098
+#node EnrollCourse.js enroll --courseID=2 --studentName=Luisa --studentId=1098